SDF Director cannot schedule when composite actor input port is disconnected

 I realize it's a slightly complicated case, as the scheduler would need to check up the chain of ports to see whether it's actually connected.
 Of course, that code might be useful in general.
 There's a problem with report design and ports from composite actors, and it might be at least partially related to identifying the actual source port.

-#6 Updated by Christopher Brooks almost 10 years ago
+#6 Updated by Christopher Brooks about 10 years ago

 This Ptolemy model has a top level with a const connected to one port of a two port composite.
 Inside the composite, the two ports are connected to the plus and minus ports of an AddSubtract and the output is connected to a Display.